-21-47 Lindner, H. Advocacy Safety for all: building an evidence Recent research shows lack of improvement in the transportation of Clarkson, E. Child Restraints base to support safe vehicle transport children with disabilities, noting they 'continue to be inappropriately Black, M. Crash Testing for children with disabilities and restrained in vehicles, constituting an ongoing road safety problem.'.
-Safer Transport & Mobility medical conditions Mobility and Accessibility for Children in Australia (MACA) was established in 2019 to close this gap.
+Г 01 47 Lindnor H Advecacy Safaty for all: building an ovidence Pocent research shows lack of improvement in the transportation of 21-47 Clarkson, E. Child Restraints base to support safe vehicle transport children with disabilities, noting they continue to be inappropriately Black, M. Crash Testing for children with disabilities and restrained in vehicles, constituting an ongoing road safety problem.'.
+Safer Transport & Mobility medical conditions Mobility and Accessibility for Children in Australia (MACA) was , , established in 2019 to close this gap.
 MACA initiates research and develops policies, resources, and programs to empower a whole of system approach to meeting the transport needs of children with disabilities and medical conditions.
 This presentation will include key findings from MACA's national survey, undertaken by Curtin University.
 The largest and most comprehensive survey of its kind in Australia, the findings reveal stark road safety challenges for families and children with disabilities and medical conditions.
-It will also introduce MACA's new Australian Safety Assessment Program, funded by the TAC and supported by NeuRA and Britax.
-This world leading program develops information and prescribing advice based on assessment (including sled-crash testing) outcomes. , , , , , , , , , , , , , , , , , , , ,
+It will also introduce MACA's new Australian Safety Assessment Program funded by the TAC and supported by NeuBA and Pritax.
+This world iunded by the TAC and supported by NeurA and Britax.
+This world leading program develops information and prescribing advice based on assessment (including sled-crash testing) outcomes.